 Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ. Х All entities are following the SWMP submitted to TCEQ and in compliance.
-Permittee is currently in compliance with recordkeeping and reporting requirements. Х All entities are following recordkeeping and reporting requirements.
+Permittee is currently in compliance with recordkeeping and reporting requirements.
+X All entities follow recordkeeping and reporting requirements.
 Documents are kept in binder form and electronically.
-Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.). Х All entities meet the eligibility requirements of the permit.
-Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report Х Virtual meetings were conducted one on one with each entity.
+Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
+X All entities meet the eligibility requirements of the permit.
+Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X Virtual meetings were conducted one on one with each entity.

-Provide a general assessment of the appropriateness of the selected BMPs.
+2. Provide a general assessment of the appropriateness of the selected BMPs.
 You may use the table below to meet this requirement (see Example 1 in instructions):